When to Cite a Source (aka Avoiding Plagiarism)

 Attributing information to another author is done by citing or referencing that author within the text of your paper; these references are called in-text citations (GSA style does not use footnotes).
 You will also be expected to include a corresponding list of full citations that describe each work and enable your reader to locate the items you cited.
 This list is referred to as the References Cited section of your paper.

 Geology students at SUNY Oswego are expected to use the citation style of the Geological Society of America; See GSA Reference Guidelines and Examples.
 Note that GSA style is different from MLA, APA, or Chicago styles.
-The GSA Manuscript Template can also be helpful.

 The corresponding entry in your References Cited list for this in-text citation is as follows.
 Note: There are multiple papers references in this citation and the citations in the References Cited list are listed in alphabetical order by author.